OffBroadway/flippydrive/_sources/updates.rst.txt

 Reassembly
 ----------

-Next, you can unplug the USB cable and mount the FlippyDrive back to the mounting post with the two screws.
+Next, you can unplug the USB cable and mount the FlippyDrive back to the mounting frame.

 If you have unplugged the flex cable, insert it as directed in the install guide with the matching square symbol facing out.